alisea88/Pizza-Project/README.md

 # Pizza-Project
-# Pizza Project for school: Preparation for PVA1: Task #1-9
+# Pizza Project for schoolhere is the pizza project with all spezificated needs